bisturi/bisturi/docs/reference/15_defered_expressions.md

 True
 >>> pkt_trunc.pack() == raw_trunc[:8]
 True
 ```

-If the pool of names from where you want to choose one is a pool of valid python names you can use keyword arguments as a shortcut instead of an explicit dictionary.
+If the pool of names from where you want to choose one is a pool
+of valid Python names you can use keyword arguments as a shortcut
+instead of an explicit dictionary.

 ```python
 >>> class ChooseExpressions(Packet):